Lanlokun/AirBnB_clone_v4/web_dynamic/README.md

-This directory contains a team-projects on web_dynamic
+This directory contains a team-project on web_dynamic